Slashroot101/discordjs-postgres-template/README.md

 ## About

 A template repository using Discord.js to boostrap your Discord Bot with Node.js to use slash commands.
-This template provides the basic structure for building commands, and to get started with your users.
+This template also includes Sequelize ORM, which means it is compatible with Postgres, MSSQL, Mysql, etc. This template provides the basic structure for building commands, and to get started with your users.

 ## Requirements
 * Node.js Runtime
 * NPM
+* Some SQL dialect running (MSSQL, Postgresql, MySQL, etc)
 * Discord Bot Token/ClientId

 ## Installation